Try Carti Pro free for 14 days.Start free trial →

 Helpdesk (e.g. Gorgias-style)Teams and SLAsViews by intentRound-robin + escalation tags

-If you are evaluating chat tools vs helpdesks, our comparison hub breaks down how Carti stacks up against Tidio, Gorgias, and others on sales vs tickets.
+If you are evaluating chat tools vs helpdesks, the comparison hub breaks down how Carti stacks up against Tidio, Gorgias, and others on sales vs tickets.

 Micro-Examples: Cold vs Warm Automation